The Decline of the West: Spenglerian terms

-Spengler invested certain terms with unusual meanings not commonly encountered in everyday discourse.
+Spengler invented certain terms with unusual meanings not commonly encountered in everyday discourse.

 Culture/Civilization

 Spengler used the two terms in a specific manner, loading them with particular values.
 For him, Civilization is what a Culture becomes once its creative impulses wane and become overwhelmed by critical impulses.
-Culture is the becoming, Civilization is the thing become.
+Culture is the becoming, Civilization is the thing which a culture becomes.
 Rousseau, Socrates, and Buddha each mark the point where their Cultures transformed into Civilization.
-They each buried centuries of spiritual depth by presenting the world in rational terms—the intellect comes to rule once the soul has abdicated.
+In Spengler's view, they each buried centuries of spiritual depth by presenting the world in rational terms—the intellect coming to rule once the soul has abdicated.

 Apollonian/Magian/Faustian

 These are Spengler's terms for Classical, Arabian and Western Cultures respectively.